 Compassion, alongside some other organisations, is here in this community trying to make a difference and provide hope for the future.
 But resources and funds are limited.
 With the deepening economic crisis and the fall in the value of the local currency many families face an even bleaker future.

 I watch Joelma and Diogo walk through the heavy gates onto the street outside.
 The gates are closed and locked behind them.
 I wonder what their future looks like here in this community.
 Because Diogo is sponsored he will have more opportunities than most of the other children here.
-He has a mother who loves him and who also loves the Lord – Joelma recently became a Christian.
-But the situation is still tough and the future uncertain.
-The children and families in these favellas need our support and our prayers.
+He has a mother who loves him, but the situation is still tough and the future uncertain.
+The children and families in these favellas need our ongoing support.